freenas/freenas-docs/userguide/directoryservices.rst

 :guilabel:`Allow DNS updates` means that the Active Directory DNS records must be updated manually.

 Active Directory relies on Kerberos, a time-sensitive protocol.
+During the domain join process the
+`PDC emulator FSMO role <https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/f96ff8ec-c660-4d6c-924f-c0dbbcac1527>`__ server is added as the preferred NTP server.
 The time on the %brand% system and the Active Directory Domain Controller cannot be out of sync by more than five minutes in a default Active Directory environment.
+An :ref:`alert` is sent when the time is out of sync.

 To ensure both systems are set to the same time: